 The Informal Hearing is designed to provide the student with an opportunity to be heard on the question of her pending multi-day suspension or expulsion and is not designed to be a formal hearing.
 As such, the student is not entitled to be represented by legal counsel at the Informal Hearing, nor shall formal rules of evidence apply.

 However, the student shall be entitled to the following rights in the Informal Hearing:

-- Right of parent(s) to attend A student shall be entitled to have her parent(s) or legal guardian(s) attend. - Right of student to attend and right to speak on her own behalf A student shall be entitled to speak on her own behalf during the Informal Hearing. - Right to be present during the deliberation Neither the student nor her parent(s) or legal guardian(s) shall be entitled to be present during the deliberation of the Discipline Review Board. - Restorative Discipline Students who are not expelled will be required to participate in designated restorative discipline as well as discipline assigned by the Review Board. - The decision resulting in a multi-day suspension or expulsion will be made by the Principal, in consultation with the President, within two working days following the Discipline Review Board Informal Hearing.
+- A student shall be entitled to have her parent(s) or legal guardian(s) attend. - Right of student to attend and right to speak on her own behalf A student shall be entitled to speak on her own behalf during the Informal Hearing. - Right to be present during the deliberation Neither the student nor her parent(s) or legal guardian(s) shall be entitled to be present during the deliberation of the Discipline Review Board. - The decision resulting in a multi-day suspension or expulsion will be made by the Principal, in consultation with the President, within two working days following the Discipline Review Board Informal Hearing.